Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 How to prevent tunneling:

-• Use a topper/foil tent only as a rescue method
+• Use a foil tent only as a rescue method for existing tunnels

 Candle Care Tip #3: Trim the Wick Every Time

-An untrimmed wick can cause smoking, soot on the jar, and faster wax consumption.
+An untrimmed wick is the single most common cause of candle problems.
+It causes smoking, soot on the jar, mushrooming (carbon buildup), and faster wax consumption.

 Candle Care Tip #4: How Long Should You Burn a Candle?

-Let candles cool completely between burns to reset the wax structure.
+• Let candles cool completely between burns (at least 2 hours)

 Candle Care Tip #5: How to Extinguish a Candle Properly